MT9799/Euclidea-Re-vival/README.md

 - Xmath contests
 - Other questions, including some compass-straightedge construction puzzles that are not included in Euclidea, straightedge-only construction puzzles, etc.

+About the "current optimal solution": Many questions have not attempted to reduce steps, especially the L stars.
+If you find any better solutions, please feel free to submit Issues

 喜欢玩Euclidea的朋友们：